 Dyadic numbers #

 A dyadic (rational) number is a rational number whose denominator is a power of two.
-We define them
+We provide

-structure, as well as proving some auxiliary theorems
+the CommRing structure, as well as proving some auxiliary theorems on them.

 For Mathlib #